NatLibFi/Finto-suggestions/documentation/HOWTO_update_and_fresh_install.md

 DISCLAIMER: this should be run only once, if this is not 100% run end whole database should be truncated.
 To this run correctly, GITHUB_USERNAME and GITHUB_PERSONAL_TOKEN environments need to be set before running.

+1. Go to the frontpage (**localhost:8080**) and create a new user for comments originally imported from GitHub.
+This must be done in an empty but previously upgraded database.
+The user must be the first user in the system.
+It's user role is 'NORMAL' and id must be 1 (automatically set up by next val -function in the db).
-1. Open api service container console
+2. Open api service container console
-2. Run `python -m scripts.prod_data_import`, which should fetch all the issues in the issue tracker and upload them to suggestion system's database
+3. Run `python -m scripts.prod_data_import`, which should fetch all the issues in the issue tracker and upload them to suggestion system's database
-3. When the import is completed, close the console and you can check on the frontend page is everything correctly imported.
+4. When the import is completed, close the console and you can check on the frontend page is everything correctly imported.

 ### 2.6 Create new GitHub app for environment